This website uses cookies to ensure you get the best experience on our website. Learn more

 Wellbeing

 For a bit of pampering in Botswana, Nxabega Okavango Tented Camp offers a range of massage options.
-These can be requested and paid for whilst at the camp, and are usually done in the privacy of your chalet.
+These can be requested and paid for whilst at the camp and may be done either in the massage sala or in the privacy of your tented chalet.

 Children